Nemiroff

 Nemiroff is a Ukrainian vodka brand.
-It is of the world's largest producers of alcohol, with its products sold in more than 80 countries.
+It is one of the world's largest producers of alcohol, with its products sold in more than 81 countries.
 The company is one of the top three world leaders in supplying vodka to duty-free shops.

 Nemiroff's production and bottling plants are located in its namesake city of Nemyriv, Vinnytsia Oblast.
 The shareholders of Nemiroff are Yakov Finkelshtein, Bella Finkelstein and Anatoliy Kipish.

-Nemiroff is #1 exporter of all vodka drinks from Ukraine and is within the country's top 100 taxpayers.
+Nemiroff is the largest exporter of vodka in Ukraine and is in the country's top 100 taxpayers.
 Nemiroff achieved the Distillery of the Year accolade at the Berlin International Spirits Competition 2020, the Vodka Brand Champion title in 2021, and topped the rating of the fastest growing international spirits brands in the world in the 2022 ISWR TOP 100 rating.
 The brand delivered 12% growth, increasing its volume to 5.6 m in 2021.
 Nemiroff is the official vodka sponsor of the Ultimate Fighting Championship.